galacticnuclei/Image-Dating-Computer-Vision/README.md

 # Running the Project

-First, install the required dependencies:
+First, make sure the required libraries mentioned in the code are installed on your system.

-pip install torch torchvision transformers scikit learn pandas numpy matplotlib pillow tqdm

-Next, prepare a CSV file containing image URLs and their associated year labels.
-Update the dataset paths inside the notebook configuration accordingly.
+Then, check whether the dataset (meta.csv) is in the same directory as the .ipynb file.

 Finally, launch Jupyter Notebook and execute the notebook cells sequentially.